35 Weeks Pregnant: Understanding The Stages Of Labor

 If you find you suddenly have an itchy rash on your belly, red bumps that look like hives, you could have PUPP, which stands for the “pruritic urticarial papules and plaques of pregnancy.
 PUPP is also called late-onset prurigo of pregnancy, or rash of pregnancy.
 These blotches start on your belly, but they can spread to your legs, feet, arms, chest and neck.
 They are more common with twins or multiple births.
 The good news is that while annoying, they are almost always benign, and will disappear after the pregnancy.
 You can soothe them with an unscented moisturizer cream or an aloe-vera gel.

-If you find the sudden urge to clean the house, or paint Junior’s room, you haven’t gone crazy, but are simply benefitting from the natural new dad instincts.
+If you find the sudden urge to clean the house, or paint Junior’s room, you haven’t gone crazy, but are simply benefiting from the natural new dad instincts.
 The urge to nest isn’t mom’s alone – fathers have them too.
 If you decide to take on any big DIY projects, just make sure that you’ll have the time to finish them – she could give birth early – any day now.

 Here is some information about Labor stages.
+(Related article: Common Signs Of Labor You Should Know About)

-First stage: you have regular contractions and your cervix begins to expand.
+First Stage: You have regular contractions and your cervix begins to expand.
 It ends when it is time to push out the baby.
 Because the first stage can be pretty long, it is divided into three phases, early labor, active labor, and transition.
 Each stage corresponds how big your cervix is, and how long and protracted the contractions are.

-- Early labor can start and stop over days.
+- Early Labor can start and stop over days.
 Unless you have pregnancy complications, it’s probably a good idea to spend this time at home so you don’t have to spend hours or even days at the hospital.
 During early labor, you will dilate about 3 centimeters.
 Your contractions may last up to a minute and may come three to 20 minutes apart.

-- Active labor: your cervix will begin to dilate more rapidly.
+- Active Labor: Your cervix will begin to dilate more rapidly.
 Contractions will become more intense, lasting from 45 to 60 seconds and should come at two- to three-minute intervals.

 - Transition: Your cervix has dilated from 8-10 cm.
 This is the most intense part of the labor.
 Your contractions will last 60 to 90 seconds.
 Your rest periods between contractions will shorten, lasting just 30 to 90 seconds.
 You may feel nauseated, begin to shiver and shake, or feel the urge to move your bowels.
 This stage lasts anywhere from a few minutes to a few hours.
 You may feel a deep primal urge to push.

-Second stage: This begins when you are fully dilated and ends with the birth of the baby.
+Second Stage: This begins when you are fully dilated and ends with the birth of the baby.
 The contractions during this phase last approximately 50 to 90 seconds and come every two to three minutes.
 You may feel a “second wind” of strength.
 The urge to push may be uncontrollable now.
 If you choose to have an epidural, however, you may not feel this urge to push.
 Instead, the doctor or midwife will let you know the right time to push by watching your contractions on a monitor.
 Your baby will move through the birth canal in a two steps forward (push), one step back (relax) type of progression.

-Third stage: The after-birth is a time of great relief.
+Third Stage: The after-birth is a time of great relief.
 The placenta will detach from the uterus and be ejected with more mild contractions.
 This stage of the birth will last between 5 – 20 minutes.

 Don’t be surprised if your pregnancy and birth is nothing like what you see on the movies.
 It will probably be messier, longer, and more intense.
 Ultimately, it won’t be as sanitized, but it will be more meaningful and beautiful.